ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 The discussion period also should include opportunities for each voting IAB member to have synchronous discussions with other voting members.
 Depending on the exact meeting schedule of the IAB, this requirement can be satisfied in different ways.
-For example, an in-person meeting at an IETF meeting or an IAB teleconference where all IAB members are expected to attend satisfies this requirement in a single discussion.
+For example, an in-person meeting at an IETF meeting/retreat or an IAB teleconference where all IAB members are expected to attend satisfies this requirement in a single discussion.
 Alternatively, this can be satisfied by having multiple discussions that occur at different times to accomodate IAB members in different timezones.